Jobs For The Girls

 “Well, because grown ups do jobs for other people and places and in return they get given money, so that they can buy food and pay for things that they need.”

 “But why do they need to have monies for things?”

 “Because we can’t just take things without paying for them, that would be stealing and we need to buy the things we need to live.
 That’s just how it all works.”

 “Well….you don’t go out to do work, you just work at your computer and at your drawings…you don’t have a boss.”

 “No, but I work for myself, everyone’s work is different.”

 “Do people not like going to their workies?
 Is it hard?”

 “Sometimes, but some people really like what they do – we try to choose work that we want to do and that we like doing.”

-Observational chuckles aside, it made me realise that Small-Me understands the concept of working for a living fairly well for a preschooler.
+Observational chuckles aside, it made me realise that my daughter understands the concept of working for a living fairly well for a preschooler.
 But what she said next really surprised me.
 I asked her:

-After much discussion, I decided to ask Small-Me for her thoughts once more:
+After much discussion, I decided to ask her for her thoughts once more:

 These are our jobs for the girls.